 Proof of Concept And Impartial Assessment

 Kris Sekula, Manager of the Testing Center of Excellence explains, “One of the jobs my department has is to deliver proof of concept demonstrations of Cisco SD-WAN solutions to prospective customers and there is nothing better than showing the product being used in a realistic scenario where you encounter a problem with the network, for example if it starts becoming unreliable, in order to show how our solution deals with that situation.
 This is the main reason I was interested in deploying a commercial network emulator”.

 Kris’s team has to address the needs of two prospect audiences, C-Level executives who need a high level overview of the proposed Cisco SDWAN solution in order to be assured that it will deliver the anticipated business benefits and technical specialists, who frequently demand a more comprehensive demonstration to “put the product through its paces” in order to validate its capabilities.

-iTrinegy’s product range is able to accommodate both audience requirements.
-Its NE-ONE Professional range has been designed for users who need to rapidly set up point-to-point application testing over networks or who do not have deep knowledge of networks.
+The NE-ONE product range is able to accommodate both audience requirements.
+Its NE-ONE Professional has been designed for users who need to rapidly set up point-to-point application testing over networks or who do not have deep knowledge of networks.
 By contrast, the NE-ONE Enterprise range requires a greater network knowledge, but enables users to create more sophisticated, multi-path, multi-mode network topologies.
 The NE-ONE Enterprise products are ideal for the comprehensive testing the more technical audience wished to see as part of a deep dive evaluation.